Important Information Regarding SIA Groups and Meetings

 - Each SIA group is autonomous and does not represent the SIA organization as a whole.
 The World Service Office makes suggestions, but it does not police groups and is not responsible for anything that occurs at group meetings.
 Groups are independent organizations and have total control over their own activities.
 As long as a group follows the 12 Traditions of SIA and has a set of safety guidelines, they may call themselves an SIA Meeting and will be listed on this directory.

 INFORMATION REGARDING SIA WORLD SERVICE OFFICE

 MEETINGS ONLINE AND PHONE

 - The WSO registers online and phone meetings with the assurance that they abide by the SIA Traditions and the general operating principles of the SIA program.
+Each group should have safety guidelines.
 We encourage all newcomers to try out different meetings where possible, so as to find the best fit for one’s personal recovery.